When using the mobile calculator the following assumptions are made about your mobile usage while calculating cost results:

 For the ComReg Compare system, default peak hours are the hours between 09:00 and 17:00 Monday to Friday, and the weekend hours span from 18:00 on Friday to 23:59 on Sunday.
 These times are used to create calls and texts for a user before working out costs for each plan.
 Note that actual peak and weekend definitions may be different for individual mobile packages, and as such, costs will vary slightly between them.

-Weekend and peak rates are not differentiated for international calls, calls to 1850/1890 numbers, premium calls, and data usage.
+Weekend and peak rates are not differentiated for international calls, calls to 1850/1890 numbers, premium rate call and data usage.

 For the mobile calculator, calls are distributed between mobile and landline numbers, by default at a rate of 70% mobile and 30% landline.
 For the landline calculator, users must specify the number of minutes to landline and mobile numbers separately.